Zinc at a glance - The most important answers about the effect, dosage and deficiency symptoms

 2. Acne

-Acne can also be successfully reduced by taking zinc.
+Taking zinc can also be helpful for acne.
 In a randomized double-blind study involving 332 participants, the antibiotic minocycline was compared with the trace element zinc.
 One test group received 30 mg of zinc in the form of zinc gluconate and the other 100 mg of the antibiotic minocycline.
 The trial lasted for 3 months.
 Subsequently, the clinical success rate was checked, which verified a decrease in inflammatory lesions (also known as papules and pustules).
 The success rate was 63.4% for minocycline and 31.2% for zinc[14].

 This shows the success rate of mineral intake, especially since zinc, as an integral part of metabolism, has no side effects when taken in appropriate doses.
 In contrast, the side effects from taking antibiotics are in some cases worse than the acne itself, and furthermore, long-term consequences cannot be assessed.